BriceChivu/starter-academic/content/home/experience.md

         * Extract, Transform, Load (ETL) millions of rows on a daily basis using Oracle SQL Developer and Python
         * Interpret and communicate insights and findings from analysis to Operation, Business and Warehouse managers
+        * Utilized Python to handle time series data and to select 260+ SKU to weight check in Inbound, saving 100k+ SGD/year
+        * Created 10+ Tableau visualizations for Audits and Business Reviews interpreting metrics
         * Collect, manipulate and present data to Key Account Manager to support decision making using visualization tools
         * Translate quantitative analyses into accessible visuals for non-technical audiences, providing a clear view into interpreting metrics
         * Leverage data to answer business problems